MicrosoftDocs/cpp-docs/docs/mfc/tn035-using-multiple-resource-files-and-header-files-with-visual-cpp.md

 This note is structured to answer the above questions as follows:

-- **Overview of How Visual C++ Manages Resource Files and Header Files** provides an overview of how the Resource Set Includes command in Visual C++ lets you use multiple resource files and header files in the same project.
+- **Overview of how Visual C++ manages resource files and header files** provides an overview of how the Resource Set Includes command in Visual C++ lets you use multiple resource files and header files in the same project.

 - **Analysis of AppWizard-created `.RC` and `.H` Files** looks at the multiple resource and header files that are used by an AppWizard-created application.
 These files serve as a good model for additional resource files and header files you might want to add to your project.

-- **Including Additional Header Files** describes where you might want to include multiple header files, and provides details how to do so.
+- **Including additional header files** describes where you might want to include multiple header files, and provides details how to do so.

-- **Sharing a Header File Between Two `.RC` Files** shows how you can share one header file between multiple `.RC` files in different projects, or perhaps in the same project.
+- **Sharing a header file between two `.RC` files** shows how you can share one header file between multiple `.RC` files in different projects, or perhaps in the same project.

-- **Using Multiple Resource Files in the Same Project** describes where you might want to break up your project into multiple `.RC` files, and provides details how to do so.
+- **Using multiple resource files in the same project** describes where you might want to break up your project into multiple `.RC` files, and provides details how to do so.

-- **Enforcement of Non-Editable Visual C++ Files** describes how you can make sure Visual C++ doesn't edit and unintentionally reformat a custom resource.
+- **Enforcement of non-editable Visual C++ files** describes how you can make sure Visual C++ doesn't edit and unintentionally reformat a custom resource.

-- **Managing Symbols Shared by Multiple Visual C++-Edited `.RC` Files** describes how to share the same symbols across multiple `.RC` files and how to avoid assigning duplicate ID numeric values.
+- **Managing symbols shared by multiple Visual C++-edited `.RC` files** describes how to share the same symbols across multiple `.RC` files and how to avoid assigning duplicate ID numeric values.

-- **Managing Dependencies Between `.RC`, `.CPP`, and `.H` Files** describes how Visual C++ avoids unnecessary recompiling `.CPP` files that are dependent on resource symbol files.
+- **Managing dependencies between `.RC`, `.CPP`, and `.H` files** describes how Visual C++ avoids unnecessary recompiling `.CPP` files that are dependent on resource symbol files.

-- **How Visual C++ Manages Set Includes Information** provides technical details about how Visual C++ keeps track of multiple (nested) `.RC` files and multiple header files that are included by an `.RC` file.
+- **How Visual C++ manages Set Includes information** provides technical details about how Visual C++ keeps track of multiple (nested) `.RC` files and multiple header files that are included by an `.RC` file.

-## Overview of How Visual C++ Manages Resource Files and Header Files
+## Overview of how Visual C++ manages resource files and header files

 Visual C++ manages a single `.RC` resource file and a corresponding `.H` header file as a tightly coupled pair of files.
 When you edit and save resources in an `.RC` file, you indirectly edit and save symbols in the corresponding `.H` file.
 Although you can open and edit multiple `.RC` files at a time (using Visual C++'s MDI user interface), for any given `.RC` file you indirectly edit exactly one corresponding header file.